DarkStarStrix/Bosonic/README.md

 ## Results

 The study aims to provide empirical data on:
-- The duration of coherence times of hydrogen BECs.
+- The duration of the coherence times of hydrogen BECs.
 - The precision of state manipulation within the BEC.
 - The observed effects of environmental factors on BEC stability.